-Include safe, convenient, and attractive pedestrian facilities such as sidewalks, corner ramps, and pedestrian signals in the construction and reconstruction of traffic and circulation system facilities.
+Include safe, convenient, and attractive pedestrian facilities such as sidewalks, corner ramps, and pedestrian signals in the construction and reconstruction of transportation and circulation system facilities.
 Pedestrian facilities may not be required on local residential streets.

 - 2. Support and enhance more pedestrian-oriented streetscapes in the Town, particularly on Edward Street and in the Downtown Core, with consideration for accessible sidewalks, building designs that provide shelter, pedestrian-scaled lighting, street furniture, bicycle racks, and landscaping. - 3.
 Review and evaluate existing street standards to determine if more pedestrian-oriented standards are appropriate, with consideration for traffic safety. - 4.
-Encourage safe and efficient pedestrian access to parks and recreation facilities, open space, and the waterfront. - 5.
+Encourage safe and efficient pedestrian access to a full range of land uses including parks and recreation facilities, open space, and the waterfront. - 5.
 Consider pedestrian orientation and amenities in the review of all development applications.